The complexity of Presburger arithmetic with power or powers: The core procedure

 The procedure processes blocks of quantifiers at a time, eliminating them one by one.
 Each block corresponds to one iteration of the outer \textbf{while} loop.
 In line~\ref{top:decompose-prefix} we split the quantifier prefix at the innermost existential block that takes us out of the fragment \Fragment.
 There may be a choice as to whether $\lnot$ appears at the beginning of $\Pi$, but this introduces no ambiguity to the choice of $\vec u$, because $\forall v. \Psi$ is in $\cT$ iff $\exists v. \Psi$ is in $\cT$.
 This follows because both fragments $\cT = \QFPC$ and $\cT = \QF$ are closed under negation.

 The organization of the procedure maintains a DNF-like structure.
-The set $Q$ acts as a worklist containing the formulae; intuitively, they are the conjuncts (although not necessarily of atomic formulae).
-The Presburger and $\funcSem$ subroutines embed Reddy and Loveland's optimization for \PA~\cite{ReddyLoveland78}: whenever a pair $(\vec x, \phi_1 \lor \phi_2)$ could be produced, it is split into two pairs $(\vec x, \phi_1)$ and $(\vec x, \phi_2)$ evolving independently for as long as possible.
+The set $Q$ acts as a worklist containing the formulae; intuitively, they are the conjunctions (although not necessarily of atomic formulae).
+The $\funcPA$ and $\funcSem$ subroutines embed Reddy and Loveland's optimization for \PA~\cite{ReddyLoveland78}: whenever a pair $(\vec x, \phi_1 \lor \phi_2)$ could be produced, it is split into two pairs $(\vec x, \phi_1)$ and $(\vec x, \phi_2)$ evolving independently for as long as possible.
 Thus, the DNF-like structure is maintained within each iteration of the outer \textbf{while} loop of the Master procedure:

 For each $\phi \in D \cup \{ \phi : \text{$(\vec x, \phi) \in Q$ for some $\vec x$}\}$, we have $\phi \in \cT$.
-The set $D$ contains the formulae which the algorithm is done with processing within the current block, and which will only be picked again upon after leaving the current block.
+Pairs from $Q$ are processed in the inner \textbf{while} loop one at a time.
+Formulae from $D$ are ``done'' and will only be picked up again after leaving the current block: the algorithm will no longer process them within the current block.
 Thanks to the DNF-like structure, our analysis of the parameter growth for an individual pair $(\vec x, \phi)$ can ignore the complexity of the big disjunction (i.e., other pairs in $Q$ and $D$).

-Above we have presented Algorithm \ref{algo:top-level} deterministically.
+Above we have presented Algorithm \ref{algo:top-level} deterministically: any deterministic choice can be made in line~\ref{top:inner-loop} when popping an element from~$Q$, and in lines~\ref{top:remove-variable}--\ref{top:call-presburger} when choosing an appropriate $x \in \vec x$.
 This implementation will be employed to obtain the claimed triply-exponential bound for $\prespower$, but not the $\nexptime$ bound for the existential fragment of $\presexp$.
 In the latter case, we will only perform the outer loop once.
 The prefix $\Pi$ will always be empty, and thus the formula we are processing can always be considered an existentially quantified DNF, or equivalently a disjunction of existentials.
 It suffices to guess one disjunct, corresponding to one element of $Q$ that is satisfiable.
 Thus, we will replace a deterministic inner loop that maintains a set of pairs in $Q$ with a non-deterministic algorithm that maintains a single pair from $Q$.
 In the deterministic interpretation, calls to the subroutines in lines \ref{top:call-presburger} and \ref{top:call-semenov} replace a single element of $Q$ with a set of pairs.
-In the nondeterministic interpretation, we guess one pair in the output of the subroutine as the new element of $Q$.
+In the non-deterministic interpretation, we guess one pair in the output of the subroutine as the new element of $Q$.